 Refocus on Actual Strategy

-Every high-powered marketing executive, or anyone aiming to be one one day, claims they focus on “the strategic vision”.
+Every high-powered marketing executive, or anyone aiming to one day be labeled as such, claims they focus on “the strategic vision”.
 “Strategy” seems to be this illusive act that everyone wants to do, but so few really do consistently.
 To help put a visual behind “strategy”, we’ve recently released the framework we’ve used to empower thousands of marketing teams.

-We call it the Revenue Acceleration Framework.
+We call it the Catalyst Marketing Framework.
 Let’s use this framework, and specifically the Strategy portion, as a guide to understand how attribution can inform strategy.